toddmnortonCO/unit-testing-mini-new/README.md

 ### Instructions

-- In functions.test.js, import the `add` function from utils/functions
+- In `functions.test.js`, import the `add` function
+  - This function can be found in the `../utils/functions` file
 - Create a test that checks whether `add` correctly adds 2 integers together
 - Create a test that checks whether `add` will add a string and number together
 - Lastly, create a test to check if `add` returns NaN if non numbers are passed
 - Once complete, run `npm run test` to check if your unit tests work
+  - Note, it will show that 1 has failed and 3 have passed.
+This is because our Counter file does not have any tests in it yet.
+We will fix this shortly

 <details>